ScottW514/terraform-provider-datapower/docs/data-sources/oauth_supported_client.md

 Read-Only:

 - `access_token_life_time` (Number) Sets the lifetime for the access token in seconds.
 Enter a value in the range 1 - 63244800.
 The default value is 3600.
-- `additional_o_auth_process_url` (String) <p>Specifies the location of the stylesheet or GatewayScript file to process after generating a code, after generating an access token, or after generating an access token but before sending it to the resource server.
+- `additional_oauth_process_url` (String) <p>Specifies the location of the stylesheet or GatewayScript file to process after generating a code, after generating an access token, or after generating an access token but before sending it to the resource server.
 The stylesheet or GatewayScript file must be in the local: or store: directory.</p><p>You can use custom additional OAuth processing in the following situations.</p><ul><li>An authorization form request allows custom processing to handle the consent form with the <tt>authorization_form</tt> operation.
 This operations allows custom handling of the consent form.</li><li>An authorization request after successfully generating a code for an authorization code grant with the <tt>authorization_request</tt> operation.
 Processing returns a node set.
 This information becomes part of the query string and is returned to the OAuth client during authorization code grant type.</li><li>An access request after successfully generating an access token with the <tt>access_request</tt> operation.
 Processing returns a node set.
 This information becomes part of the JSON object that contains the access token.</li><li>A resource request after successfully verifying an access token but before sending the request to the resource server with the <tt>resource_request</tt> operation.</li><li>A revoke request allows custom handling of a revocation request with the <tt>revoke_request</tt> operation.
 For example, this operation provides a way to persist the revocation information in a persistent store off the DataPower Gateway.</li><li>A check revocation request verifies whether an access request was revoked previously with the <tt>check_revocation_request</tt> operation.
 For example, this operation can be used to check against the persistent store off the DataPower Gateway to determine whether an access permission was revoked previously.</li><li>A pre-approval request allows the consent form to be by-passed in either an authorization code or implicit grant type with the <tt>preapproved_check</tt> operation.
 Depending on the result of this operation, the client's request is approved, denied, or the consent form to be presented.</li><li>A validation request allows custom handling of a validation request grant type with the <tt>validate_request</tt> operation.
 The response must be in a node set that can be converted into a JSON response, in responding to a validation request.</li><li>A miscinfo request allows the OAuth client to add miscellaneous information to the token with the <tt>miscinfo_request</tt> operation.
 The authorization server adds the response to the token and returns it to the OAuth client.
 The maximum number of characters in this information is 512.</li></ul>
 - `app_domain` (String) The name of the application domain the object belongs to
 - `au_code_life_time` (Number) <p>Sets the lifetime for an authorization code in seconds.
 Enter a value in the range 1 - 600.
 The default value is 300.</p><p>An authorization code is the intermediary result of a successful authorization.
 The client uses authorization codes to obtain the access token.
 Instead of sending tokens to a client, clients receives authorization codes on their redirection URI.
 Each supported redirection URI for the client is defined with the <b>Redirect URI</b> property.</p>
 - `az_grant` (Attributes) Identifies the method to obtain the access token for authorization based on the grant type.